AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Items&Inventory.md

 Armor (i.e. 1 Armor) subtracts its score from the result of damage rolls against you.
 Items, such as shields, that grant bonus armor only apply while the item is held (i.e. +1 Armor).
 You cannot have more than Armor 3 in total.

-Single pieces of armor that grants 2 Armor are rare, and usually carry some sort of drawback or limitation.
+Single pieces of equipment that grant 2 Armor are rare, and usually carry some sort of drawback or limitation.

 ## Ammo